meritechsolutions/azm_db_merge/README.md

 ### Easy Data Access and plotting via QGIS

-Note: You can use the same method to plot/export using QGIS as mentioned in the topic *Using QGIS to plot and export data (CSV, MIF, TAB, KML) from the azm file’s ‘azqdata.db’* in the link below (please go through this first): https://docs.google.com/document/d/18GZAgcs3jRFdWqfvAqmQicvYlXRk6D0WktqWmd5iwwo/edit#heading=h.x709kxgmard0
+You can use the same method to plot/export using QGIS as mentioned in the topic *Using QGIS to plot and export data (CSV, MIF, TAB, KML) from the azm file’s ‘azqdata.db’* in the link below (please go through this first): https://docs.google.com/document/d/18GZAgcs3jRFdWqfvAqmQicvYlXRk6D0WktqWmd5iwwo/edit#heading=h.x709kxgmard0

+Below we detail a bit about the different connection setup instead of the 'spatialite' connection used in the link above.

 #### QGIS Connection: PostgreSQL (+PostGIS)